RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 factors would be especially useful for determining whether the depiction of a celebrity likeness is protected by the First Amendment.

 Nonetheless, the first fair use factor--"the purpose and character of the use" &hellip; does seem particularly pertinent to the task of reconciling the rights of free expression and publicity.
 As the Supreme Court has stated, the central purpose of the inquiry into this fair use factor "is to see, in Justice Story's words, whether the new work merely 'supersede[s] the objects' of the original creation or instead adds something new, with a further purpose or different character, altering the first with new expression, meaning, or message; it asks, in other words, whether and to what extent the new work is 'transformative.'
-Although such transformative use is not absolutely necessary for a finding of fair use, [citation] the goal of copyright, to promote science and the arts, is generally furthered by the creation of transformative works." ([*Campbell v.
+Although such transformative use is not absolutely necessary for a finding of fair use, the goal of copyright, to promote science and the arts, is generally furthered by the creation of transformative works." [*Campbell v.
 Acuff-Rose Music, Inc.* (S.Ct.
 1994)](http://scholar.google.com/scholar_case?case=16686162998040575773).

 This inquiry into whether a work is "transformative" appears to us to be necessarily at the heart of any judicial attempt to square the right of